Brog03/metr4202_2024_team19/README.md

 ## With Aruco Dectecion
 NOTE - Before Launching map_explorer: <br />
-- Make sure aruco_detect is set to True in params.yaml
+- Make sure aruco_detect is set to True in params.yaml which is found in map_explorer_bringup folder
 - When map_explorer is launched, it will wait until aruco_node has created the /aruco_markers topic